Hobbes74/HYR-CAB-3025/README.txt

 Attributions

-This pack was created by Hobbes, with all the artwork made by DarkKhaos and it is licensed under a MIT license.
+This pack was created by Hobbes, with all the artwork made by DarkKhaos and it is made available under a Creative Commons, No Commercial, Attribution, Share Alike (CC BY-NC-SA 4.0) license.